techprimate/TPPDF/README.md

 If you want to add a text to the header or footer you simply need to choose the correct container.

-If you want to render an image in one of these containers, it will use the square size `headerImageHeight`.
+If you want to render an image in one of these containers, set the size in the `PDFImage` object.

 But there are some limitations: